Dandy Curb Bag®

 - Sizes to fit any curb and gutter inlet

-- Easy to install, maintain, inspect, and reuse
+- Easy to install, maintain, inspect and reuse multiple times

-- If using optional oil absorbents, place absorbent pillow on the bottom of grate pouch.
+If using optional oil absorbents, place the absorbent pillow on the bottom of the grate pouch.

-- Holding the lifting straps (do not rely on lifting straps to support entire weight of grate), place the grate into its frame (street side first), then lower back edge with dam into place.
+Holding the lifting straps (DO NOT rely on lifting straps to support the entire weight of the grate), place the grate into its frame (street side first), then lower back edge with dam into place.

-- When properly installed, the Dandy Curb Bag should be partially blocking curb hood.
+When properly installed, the Curb Bag should be partially blocking the curb hood.